State legislative races take shape after redistricting delay | Times Leader

 Click here to subscribe today or Login.

-The state Supreme Court the normal three-week petition-gathering period last week, when the court approved new General Assembly maps.
+The state Supreme Court cut in half the normal three-week petition-gathering period last week, when the court approved new General Assembly maps.

 The justices left in place the May 17 primary date but gave candidates until Monday to get the signatures required to make the ballot — 500 for state Senate and 300 for the House.